Walking in the Balkan Borderlands

 Montenegro & Albania & Croatia & Kosovo, Trek & Walk, 8 days - from £895 (land only) - from €1,255 (land only) - from $1,460 (land only)

 Which is why we've been at the forefront of creating classic treks for 30 years.
-New for 2014, this all inclusive trek takes you into the heart of a hidden Europe.
+This all inclusive trek takes you into the heart of a new and exciting Europe.

 - A one week walking holiday in the heart of the Balkan Mountains

 - Trek the Accursed Mountains of Kosovo, Montenegro and Albania

 - Experience friendly rural guesthouses and Albanian hospitality